energicryptocurrency/gen2-energi/energi-docs/devenv.md

 Current Ubuntu LTS is selected as reference operating system for the VM.

-The working copy gets mounted under VM:/vagrant/ with bi-directional real-time synchronization using VirtualBox Guest Additions (vboxfs mount).
+The working copy gets mounted under `VM:/vagrant/` with bi-directional real-time synchronization using VirtualBox Guest Additions (vboxfs mount).

-Unlike common approach, the VM is headed (with GUI window).
+Unlike common Vagrant approach, the VM is headed (has GUI window).
 So, it should be possible to run `energi-qt` and other GUI apps on demand.
+FluxBox, NoDM and pre-configured `$DISPLAY` is part of VM provisioning script.

 This VM approach is preferred also for security reasons.